mmmatthew/proximap/README.md

 # The original Zurich Water Fountains Map
 An interactive web application for discovering Zurich’s fountains.
+This app is being completely redeveloped on the [master branch](https://github.com/mmmatthew/proximap).
+For more info, see [water-fountains.org](//water-fountains.org).
 ## Open Data
 The data displayed in this app was downloaded from [Open Data Zurich](https://data.stadt-zuerich.ch/).